Dikko affair

-The Dikko affair was a joint Nigerian-Israeli attempt to kidnap Umaru Dikko, a former Nigerian civilian government minister living in the United Kingdom, in 1984, and secretly transport him back to Nigeria in a diplomatic bag.
-The kidnapping took place, but the transportation was unsuccessful.
-After it was foiled, the political fallout seriously damaged relations between Nigeria and the United Kingdom for years.
+The Dikko affair was a Nigerian attempt to kidnap Umaru Dikko, a former Nigerian government minister living in the United Kingdom, in 1984, and secretly transport him back to Nigeria in a diplomatic bag.
+The kidnapping was successful, but was witnessed by Dikko's secretary, who notified the authorities.
+The scheme unraveled at the airport due to faulty documentation—which was supposed to block inspection of the "bag" (actually a large crate)—and Dikko was rescued.
+The political fallout seriously damaged relations between Nigeria and the United Kingdom for years.

 Background

-Dikko was an influential Transport Minister in the civilian administration of President Shehu Shagari, his brother-in-law.
+Dikko was an influential transport minister in the civilian administration of President Shehu Shagari, his brother-in-law.
 In 1983, the Nigerian government was overthrown in a military coup led by Major-General Muhammadu Buhari, and a new military government led by Buhari was established.
 On his second day in power, Buhari issued a list of former government officials accused of a variety of crimes.
 Dikko, who topped the list, was accused of embezzling several billion US dollars (sources claim that the amount was around 6 billion US dollars) in oil profits from the national treasury.
 Dikko fled to Britain, settled in London, and became a vocal critic of the regime in exile.

-Though Israel, at the time, did not have formal diplomatic relations with Nigeria, there were less visible ties between the two nations.
-In particular, Nigeria was an important source of oil for Israel, and Israel was a significant supplier of arms to Nigeria.
-The Israeli intelligence agency Mossad was tasked with locating Dikko and bringing him back to Nigeria to stand trial.